Effective training of deep convolutional neural networks for hyperspectral image classification through artificial labeling: Introduction

 \section{Introduction}

-Hyperspectral imaging (HSI), or imaging spectroscopy, is a form of image acquisition which collects information across a range of electromagnetic spectrum.
-Each hyperspectral pixel contains a result of a narrowband sampling of a selected frequency range, usually corresponding to Visual and Near-Infrared (VNIR) or Short-Wave Infrared (SWIR) part of the spectrum.
-This process provides a detailed object reflectance information, which allows to observe interaction of light of certain frequencies with the surface particles.
-Such approach allows for efficient detection of foreign compounds present in the scene, diagnosing the state of process being monitored or identification of materials present in the image.
-Numerous applications benefit from this, e.g. medical diagnosis~\cite{goulan2014medical}, crop health monitoring~\cite{teke2013agriculture} or mineral mapping~\cite{fox2017minerals}.

-Classification of hyperspectral images has many potential applications, e.g. land cover segmentation~\cite{BioucasDias2013HSsurvey}, mineral identification~\cite{Ghamisi2017spectral}, or anomaly detection~\cite{Chang2003detclass}.
-The classification algorithms applied include both general models, e.g. the SVM~\cite{Melgani2004svm} and dedicated approaches, taking into account spectral properties or spatial class distribution~\cite{Romaszewski2016PNGrow}.
-Recently there have been attempts to use Deep Learning Neural Networks (DLNN) for the HSI classification.
-The reason is that such methods have gained attention after achieving state of the art in natural image processing tasks~\cite{krizhevsky2012alexnet}.
+Classification of hyperspectral images (HSI) has many potential applications, e.g. land cover segmentation~\cite{BioucasDias2013HSsurvey}, mineral identification~\cite{Ghamisi2017spectral}, or anomaly detection~\cite{Chang2003detclass}.
+The classification algorithms used include both general models, e.g. the SVM~\cite{Melgani2004svm}, and dedicated approaches, taking into account spectral properties or spatial class distribution~\cite{Romaszewski2016PNGrow}.
+Recently there have been attempts to use Deep Learning Neural Networks (DLNN) for HSI classification.
+The motivation is that such methods have gained attention after achieving state of the art in natural image processing tasks~\cite{krizhevsky2012alexnet}.
 Their unique ability to process an image using a hierarchical composition of simple features learned during training makes them a powerful tool in areas where manipulation of high-dimensional data is needed.

-There have been a number of attempts to classify HSI with DLNN; approaches range from adapting a general vision network architecture with data preprocessing e.g. \cite{yu2017convolutional,Han2018jointss} or investigate algorithms designed with HSI in mind e.g. \cite{Xu2018rpnet,Zhao2019layers,Zhou2019limited}.
+While DLNN can achieve very good accuracy scores, they have the drawback of requiring a large amount of training data for estimation of model parameters.
+Such data is not always available, as it is common to have a single HSI with just a handful of training labels available.
+To bridge a gap between this realistic scenario and DLNN network requirements, we propose an approach that trains the DLNN in two stages, with the first -- pre-training -- stage using artificial labels.
+In the remainder of this section, we discuss the relevant related, and introduce the motivation of our approach and state the hypothesis that is the base of our method.